 Louisiana Purchase Act

 Terms were agreed with Napoleon of France for the purchase of the state of Louisiana.

-Lewis and Clark departed from St Louis on their expedition to explore land west of the Mississippi.
+Lewis and Clark began their expedition to explore land west of the Mississippi.

 Jefferson sought approval for a scheme to purchase Florida from Spain.
 Although Congress agreed, John Randolph criticised the funding stating that he felt the money would be spent to further the ambitions of Napoleon.
 Negotiations for the purchase failed and the purchase would be shelved for 15 years.